dcblogdev/laravel-microsoft-graph/readme.md

 # Microsoft Graph API

-A Laravel package for working with Microsoft Graph API, this includes authentication use Oauth2.
+A Laravel package for working with Microsoft Graph API.

 ## Installation